-As stated in Note 1 to the financial statements, board of directors and shareholders (i) of the Company, in their meetings held on 02 September 2020 and 27 October 2020 respectively, resolved to change the principal line of business of the Company to manufacturing and trading of textile products.
-The execution of proposed business requires significant investment in property, plant and equipment and working capital and shall require arrangements of funds through sale of freehold land of the Company and / or debt arrangement.
-We were not provided with any workable business plan for sale of freehold land and / or arrangement of financing for development of manufacturing facilities as well as operational activities.
+(I) The principal activity of the Company is manufacturing of yarn and cloth, processing of the cloth and trade of textile products.
+However, the Company has been unable to arrange fresh financing for working capital and other purposes.
+The mill remained closed since 2014 due to shortage of working capital.
+As at the reporting date, the Company had a few employees.
+The mill could not resume operations till the date of this report, we were not provided with any workable business plan for sale of freehold land and / or arrangement of financing for development of manufacturing facilities as well as operational activities.
 The management of the Company did not provide us its assessment of going concern assumption used in preparation of these financial statements and the future financial projections indicating the economic viability of the Company.
 These events indicate a material uncertainty which may cast significant doubt on the Company's ability to continue as a going concern and therefore it may be unable to realize its assets and discharge its liabilities in the normal course of business.
 These financial statements (and notes thereto) do not disclose this fact.
 These financial statements have been prepared on the going concern basis.